AlexvZyl/.dotfiles/.github/README.md

 Some screenshots showing of the desktop and rice, as well as some custom features I wrote.
 Everything has to be *just right*.
 I am spending 8+ hours a day on this working, so it might as well be a nice experience.

+## Theme

+The entire theme is based on a modified version of the [Nord](https://www.nordtheme.com/) color palette.
+The base colors are used, as well as two darker colors and bright and dim versions of the base colors.
+Also, the colors in the `Aurora` palette are used more prominently than typically used in nord themes.
+This gives everyhing a warmer feel.

 ## Overview

 Wallpapers can be found at [this ImageGoNord repo](https://github.com/linuxdotexe/nordic-wallpapers) and [locally](https://github.com/AlexvZyl/.dotfiles/tree/main/.wallpapers).
 They "norded" some nice wallpapers.